- Rod is deeply committed to entrepreneurship and passionate in his commitment to equality of opportunity and access for all

 Everyone should have access to a good education.
 What do I mean by ‘good’?
 A good education gives people skills and qualifications, and it instils confidence, along with preparing young people for the challenges of life.
 Everyone has the right to expect an exciting, engaging and relevant education, regardless of who they are, or where they live.

 I don’t think everyone should set up a business, although we want to help those that wish to.
 I do think an entrepreneurial mindset gives people the life skills to achieve whatever it is they want to achieve, and take control of their life.
 I also expect the Foundation to behave in an entrepreneurial way too.
-The team here are unafraid to challenge conventional thinking and a culture of low expectations, and we all genuinely believe that there are no limits to what people can achieve.
+The team here are unafraid to challenge conventional thinking and we all genuinely believe that there are no limits to what people can achieve.
 We want to keep learning, share what we have learnt with others, and work in partnership locally and nationally to improve life for more people.

 Please get in touch if you’d like to find out more about what we do, or want to work with us.